ErenAri/ErenAri/README.md

 ![GitHub stars](https://img.shields.io/github/stars/erenari?style=social)

-I'm Eren!,.
+I'm Eren!
 I'm living in Turkey.
-I have been coding for 2 years those are my some project but not my all project.
-I'm a student of [Engin Demiroğ](https://github.com/engindemirog) and ı trying to educate me, ı hope you enjoy my GitHub profile :)
+I have been coding for a few years those are some projects but not my all projects.
+I'm a student of [Engin Demiroğ](https://github.com/engindemirog) and ı am trying to educate myself, ı hope you enjoy my GitHub profile :)

 Contact me via these platforms!